thedeepwoodsbrigade/file-uploader/README.md

 1. <strike>Add automatic file input injection</strike> (Done)
 1. Get rid of dependency on jQuery
 1. Add options for overriding the ajax submit method
-1. Add options for overriding error, complete, and success callbacks
+1. Add options for overriding error, complete, and success callbacks (Support for ajax before and complete are implemented)
 1. Setup automated node compilation of coffeescript to javascript
 1. Setup proper testing
 1. Check support for IE